t-fukiage/arxiv-recommender-v1/README.md

 -   Generates recommendations using Google Gemini embeddings (`text-embedding-004` or similar).
 -   Optionally re-ranks initial candidates using a Gemini generative model for improved relevance. (**Note:** This feature is experimental and currently recommended to be kept disabled (`rerank.enable: false` in `config.yaml`).)
 -   Optionally clusters your BibTeX library using HDBSCAN to provide topic-specific recommendations.
--   When clustering, optionally generates human-readable labels for clusters using a Gemini generative model.
+-   Generates human-readable labels for clusters using a Gemini generative model when clustering is enabled.
-    -   If there are many clusters, you may temporarily exceed the free tier Gemini API rate limit (RPM), causing some clusters to be labeled as `nan`.
-However, if you rerun the script, the remaining clusters will be automatically labeled, so there is no need to worry.
+    -   If the number of clusters is large, the free tier Gemini API rate limit (RPM) may be temporarily exceeded, resulting in some clusters not being labeled (`nan`).
+Re-running the script will automatically label the remaining clusters, so there is no need to worry.
--   Optionally generates summaries (explanations) for recommended papers using Gemini and displays them interactively in the HTML output.
+-   Optionally generates summaries (Explanations) for recommended papers using Gemini, displayed interactively on the HTML output.
--   Caches BibTeX embeddings and cluster results for faster subsequent runs.
+-   Caches BibTeX embeddings and cluster results to speed up subsequent runs.
 -   Outputs recommendations in both JSON and user-friendly HTML formats.
--   Allows filtering arXiv papers by category.
+-   Allows filtering of arXiv and bioRxiv papers by category.

 ## Manual Setup